Xewdy444/CF-Clearance-Scraper/README.md

 ## Usage
 > [!WARNING]
-> The `-d` flag must be passed if headless mode does not work.
+> nodriver is currently detected by Cloudflare when using headless mode.
+You can pass the `-d` flag to run the browser in headed mode.

 > [!NOTE]
 > Depending on the user agent used, it may affect your ability to solve the Cloudflare challenge.